 - Export templates – The Export templates feature lets you customize how the exports will look like.
 You can choose which data to export, select the data type, presentation format, etc. You may create multiple export templates and use them when needed.

 As I’ve previously said, SEO Power Suite comes in 3 versions: Free, Professional, and Enterprise.
 There are several differences between these versions, which are clearly outlined in the picture below:

-The Professional edition will be fine for most in-house SEO’s who work on just one or a few websites.
-Agencies are likely to need the Enterprise edition with its beefed-up competitor analysis and capability to produce reports without a watermark.
-The latter feature will be needed to generate nice-looking PDF reports to send to your clients or prospective clients.
+The Professional edition will be fine for most in-house SEOs who work on just one or a few websites.
+Agencies will likely need the Enterprise edition with its beefed-up competitor analysis and capability to produce reports without a watermark.
+The latter feature will be required to generate nice-looking PDF reports to send to your clients or prospective clients.

 I own the SEO Power Suite Professional version, which is more than enough for us as we don’t need the custom report and expert export functions.